scopedb/scopedb-site/reference/datatypes-variant.md

 +---+-------+------+
 ```

-VARIANT data has a total ordering, which means you can use the `ORDER BY` clause to sort the data.
+Variant data has a total ordering, which means you can use the `ORDER BY` clause to sort the data.

 ```scopeql
 FROM vartab WHERE v IS NOT NULL ORDER BY v DESC;